OutSystems/OutSystems.SetupTools/docs/Install-OSServiceStudio.md

 ```

 ### -SourcePath
-If specified, the function will use the sources in that path.
+if specified, the function will use the sources in that path.
-If not specified it will download the sources from the Outsystems repository.
+if not specified it will download the sources from the Outsystems repository.

 ```yaml
 Type: String